How to Leverage the IF Function in Google Sheets for Conditional Logic

 Troubleshooting Common Challenges With the IF Function

-The IF function can sometimes lead to unexpected results or errors.
-Understanding how to troubleshoot common issues – like incorrect logic, improper data types, or nested IF errors – can save you time and ensure accurate data handling.
-Whether you're dealing with formula errors or unexpected outcomes, these tips will help you master the IF function and keep your spreadsheets running smoothly.
+The IF function can lead to errors or unexpected results.
+Troubleshooting issues like incorrect logic, data types, or nested IF errors will save time and ensure accuracy.
+These tips will help you master the function and keep your spreadsheets running smoothly.

 Handling #DIV/0!
 Error